Hackpen White Horse: Scouring and recent history

 The horse is regularly scoured (cleaned and maintained).
 In either May or June 2000, John Wain cleaned it single-handedly, taking him some five hours.
-He later flew David Brewer over the area to photograph the village of Broad Hinton and the white horse for brewers's book Images of a Wiltshire Downland Village: Broad Hinton and Uffcott.
+He later flew David Brewer over the area to photograph the village of Broad Hinton and the white horse for Brewer's book Images of a Wiltshire Downland Village: Broad Hinton and Uffcott.
 Wain cleaned it annually until Bevan Pope cleaned the horse single-handedly on 23 September 2004.
 Wain cleaned the horse again with the help of a group of friends on 1 February 2011 and 4 February 2012.
 On both occasions, they illuminated the newly cleaned horse when the work was completed.
-Although to illuminate a white horse has been sporadic tradition for other horses in Wiltshire, those occasions marked the first times it had been done for Hackpen White Horse.
+Although illuminating a white horse has been a sporadic tradition for other horses in Wiltshire, those occasions marked the first times it had been done for Hackpen White Horse.

 In March 2009, the horse was transformed into a "red horse" for the Comic Relief charity's Red Nose Day campaign; this was achieved by covering the horse's shape with numerous red sheets and fabrics.
 The White Horse pub, located half a mile away in Winterbourne Bassett, features an illustration resembling the horse as its logo.
 The pub itself was named after the eight horses in Wiltshire.

-The horse has also featured in several artworks, including a stained glass window made by Berry Stained Glass, Benoit Philppe's The Hackpen White Horse oil on canvas painting, and a silver necklace created in 2015 by Devizes-based jeweller Daniel Pike.
+The horse has also featured in several artworks, including a stained glass window made by Berry Stained Glass, Benoit Philippe's The Hackpen White Horse oil on canvas painting, and a silver necklace created in 2015 by Devizes-based jeweller Daniel Pike.
 In 2005, the horse appeared in episode 1 of series 6 of Top Gear, and, in 2012, for a Pukka Pies sponsorship advert for ITV travel series Ade in Britain, Pukka Pies modified a photograph of the location to include a hill figure of one of their pies instead of the horse.